24f2004698/Boston_HousePrice_Prediction-/README.md

 # Boston House Price Predictor

 A simple, intuitive Flask app that estimates median house prices in Boston based on 13 key features.
-Plug in your numbers, hit “Predict,” and get an instant price estimate (in $1,000s).
+Plug in your numbers, hit “Predict,” and get an instant price estimate.

 🚀 Live Demo